microsoft/fhir-server/docs/Roles.md

 The FHIR server uses a role-based access control system.
 The access control model is based on the following concepts:

-- **Actions** refer to specific allowed or disallowed operations that can be performed on a FHIR server's data.
+- **Data Actions** refer to specific allowed or disallowed operations that can be performed on a FHIR server's data.
 Examples include `read`, `write`, and `delete`.
 - **Role definitions** or simply **roles**, are named collections of actions that are allowed be performed.
 They apply to a set of **scopes**.
 - **Scopes** define the subset of data to which a role definition applies.
 Currently, only the root scope (`/`) is supported, which means that role definitions apply to all the data in the FHIR server.
 - **Role assignments** grants a role definition to an identity (user, group, or service principal).

-The set of actions that can be part of a role definition are:
+The set of data actions that can be part of a role definition are:

-- `*` represents all actions
+- `*` allows all data actions
 - `read` allows reading and searching resources, including reading previous versions of a resource.
 - `create` allows creating resources.
 - `update` allows updating existing resources.